Paweł Staszek

 Paweł Staszek (born 20 May 1976) is a former speedway rider from Poland.

 Speedway career

+Staszek rode in the Team Speedway Polish Championship for Motor Lublin, Grudziądz, Krosno, Piła and Krakow.

 He rode in the top tier of British Speedway riding for the Oxford Silver Machine during the 2005 Elite League speedway season.

 He reached the 1997 Individual Speedway Junior World Championship final.